KseniaCadaques/practical-machine-learning-project/README.md

 # practical-machine-learning-project
-Thefinal project for the DS C8 Practical Machine Learning by Johns Hopkins University on Coursera
+The final project for the DS C8 Practical Machine Learning by Johns Hopkins University on Coursera